spiral/docs/security/rbac.md

 # Security - Role Based Access Control
-The framework includes the component `spiral/security` which provides the ability to authorize user/actor access to the specific resources and actions based on list of associated privileges.
+The framework includes the component `spiral/security` which provides the ability to authorize user/actor access to the specific resources or actions based on list of associated privileges.
 The components implements "Flat RBAC" patterns described in [NIST RBAC research](https://csrc.nist.gov/projects/role-based-access-control).

 Implementation includes multiple additions such as: